2010 BCS National Championship Game

 50-yard line action for the national championship in Pasadena, California, January 7, 2010.

 The 2010 BCS National Championship Game (branded as the 2010 Citi BCS National Championship Game for sponsorship reasons) was a college football bowl game to determine the national champion of the 2009 NCAA Division I FBS football season, and was played between the Texas Longhorns and the Alabama Crimson Tide.
 It was hosted by the Pasadena Tournament of Roses Association at the Rose Bowl Stadium in Pasadena, California, January 7, 2010.
 It was the 12th BCS National Championship Game, and the second consecutive year the champion of the Southeastern Conference (SEC) was matched against the champion of the Big 12 Conference.
 Alabama got the win over Texas, 37-21, to complete a perfect 14-0 season and clinch the school's 13th national championship and first since 1992.

 The game was the ninth meeting of Texas and Alabama, though the first since the 1982 Cotton Bowl Classic.
 Prior to the game, Texas led the all-time series with a 7–0–1 record, with the first meeting in 1902.

 The match-up was the third game in which the Tournament of Roses hosted the BCS National Championship game in Pasadena, and the fifth time, overall, that it has hosted a No. 1 versus No. 2 match-up.
 However, this was the first time the Tournament of Roses hosted the game as a separate event from the Rose Bowl Game.
 They had previously hosted BCS Championship games in the 2006 and 2002 Rose Bowls, and pre-BCS No. 1 versus No. 2 match-ups in the 1969 and 1963 Rose Bowls.

 With the win, Alabama became only the third team to complete a 14-0 season (after Ohio State in 2002, and Boise State just three nights earlier in the Fiesta Bowl).

 ABC televised the game, as well as the Rose Bowl; Fox televised the remainder of the BCS.
-The match-up was the final BCS game to air on broadcast television, with cable network ESPN taking over all Bowl Championship Series telecasts starting in 2011, and also the last national championship game to be televised on broadcast television until 2027.
+The match-up was the final BCS game to air on broadcast television, with cable network ESPN taking over all Bowl Championship Series telecasts starting in 2011.
+It was also the last national championship game to be televised on broadcast television until 2027.
 Following the game in June, Citi decided to end the sponsorship of any future Rose Bowl games, including the National Championship game.

 Pregame ceremonies

-Audra McDonald performed America the Beautiful prior to the teams taking the field, while Flea, Josh Groban performed the Star-Spangled Banner.
+Audra McDonald performed America the Beautiful prior to the teams taking the field, while Red Hot Chili Peppers bassist Flea and Josh Groban performed the Star-Spangled Banner.
 United States Air Force Academy parachute jumpers, Wings of Blue, dropped in before the National Anthem and 4 F-18 Super Hornets flew over at the conclusion.
 Keith Jackson, long-time ABC Sports college football play-by-play announcer, performed the coin toss.